-Debt exchange programme: Alan Kyerematen's '10, 10, 10' solution
+Debt Exchange Programme: Alan Kyerematen's '10, 10, 10' solution

 Source: www.ghanaweb.com

-New Patriotic Party (NPP) presidential hopeful, Alan Kyerematen, has proposed an alternative to the government’s intended Domestic Debt Exchange Program (DDEP).
+New Patriotic Party (NPP) presidential hopeful, Alan Kyerematen, has proposed an alternative to the government’s intended Domestic Debt Exchange Programme (DDEP).

 Speaking in a Good Evening Ghana interview, on Monday, January 31, 2023, Alan posited that the current plan of the government is not the best and it will harm individual bondholders as well as businesses.